Homemade Candied Orange Peel (Old Fashioned Recipe)

 There’s an art to making deliciously sweet candied orange peel.
 It’s not complicated, but take a wrong step and you can end up with bitter peel rather than the classic sweet, chewy and citrussy candied peel that is such a joy to eat.

-We’ve researched, tried and tested many methods to perfect our delicious Homemade Candied Orange Peel.
+I’ve researched, tried and tested many methods to perfect our delicious Homemade Candied Orange Peel.
 The result is a candied peel that you’ll want to make again and again; to garnish cocktails, adorn cupcakes, bake into puddings, stir into chocolate fudge or just enjoy as it is!

 Quick Links: